Data-Transfer/parallel-io-channles/Readme.md

     6. each consumer thread returns the number of bytes written to file
     7. the results from all consumer threads are merged into a single array returned to client code

-Synchronous calls to `pread` and `pwrite` inside reader or writer threads are used to transfer data.
+Synchronous calls to `pread` and `pwrite` inside reader and writer threads are used to transfer data.

 No async runtime is used since the actual file I/O is synchronous and task